FAQs

 Podiatrists undertake a three year degree in the assessment and management of foot and lower limb conditions across all systems (vascular, neurological, musculoskeletal, dermatological etc).

-All podiatrists in the UK must by law be registered with the Health and Care Professions Council, the Government's regulator for the Allied Health Professions.
+All podiatrists in the UK must, by law, be registered with the Health and Care Professions Council, the Government's regulator for the Allied Health Professions.
 You can check if your practitioner is registered at http://www.hpc-uk.org/check/.

 Our podiatrists have annotations to access and administer some prescription only medicines with their registration.